Category: WebMethods (Page 1 of 2)

 When writing a piece of software, we are in total control of the quality of the product.
 With integration, many elements are not under our control.
 Network and firewall are usually managed by IT.
 With external systems, we usually don’t know how they work, or many times, not given access.
 Yet, any changes to these elements can cause our interfaces to fail.

-For synchronous interfaces, the user would receive instant feedback after each action is taken (e.g. Maximo GIS integration), thus, we don’t usually need to set up alarms.
-For asynchronous interfaces, which usually run in the background, and don’t give instant feedback, when failure occurs, it usually goes unnoticed.
-In many cases, we only find out about failures after it has caused some major damage.
+For synchronous interfaces, the user would receive instant feedback after each action is taken (e.g. Maximo GIS integration), we don’t usually need to set up alarms.
+For asynchronous interfaces, which don’t give instant feedback, when failure occurs, it usually goes unnoticed.
+In many cases, we only find out about failures after it has caused some major problem.

-A good interface must provide an adequate mechanism to handle failures, and in the case of async integration, proper alarms and reports should be set up so that failures are captured and handled proactively by IT and application administrators.
+A good interface must provide an adequate ability to handle failures, and in the case of async integration, proper alarms and reports should be set up so that failures are captured and handled proactively by the system administrators.

 On the one hand, it is bad to have no monitoring.
-On the other hand, it is even worse to have too many alarms to the point that people completely ignore everything including the critical issues.
+On the other hand, way too much alarm is even worse.
+It leads to the receivers of these alarms completely ignore them including the critical issues.
 This is usually seen in larger organisations.
-Many readers of this blog probably won’t be surprised when they open the Message Reprocessing app of the Maximo system they manage and find thousands of unprocessed errors in there.
+Many readers of this blog won’t be surprised when they open the Message Reprocessing app and find thousands of unprocessed errors in there.
 It’s likely that those issues have been accumulated and not dealt with for years.

-It is hard to create a perfect design from day one and build an interface that works smoothly after the first release.
-There are many different kinds of problems an external system can throw at us and it is not easy to envision all possible failure modes.
-As such, we should expect and plan for an intensive monitoring and stabilizing period of a few days to one or two weeks after the first release.
+It is hard to create a perfect design from day one and build an interface that works well in the first release.
+There are many kinds of problems an external system can throw at us, and it is not easy to envision all possible failure scenarios.
+As such, we should expect and plan for an intensive monitoring and stabilizing period of one to a few weeks after the first release.

 As a rule of thumb, an interface should always be monitored and raise alarms when a failure occurs.
-It should also provide a mechanism to resubmit/reprocess a failed message.
-More importantly, there shouldn’t be more than a few alarms raised per day on average from each interface, no matter how critical and high volume the integration is.
-More than that, it will become too noisy and people will start ignoring those alarms.
-If an interface raises more than a few alarms a day, there must be some recurring patterns and each of them must be treated as a systemic issue.
-The software should be rebuilt or updated to handle these recurring issues.
+It should also allow resubmission or reprocessing of a failed message.
+More importantly, there shouldn’t be more than a few alarms raised per day on average from each interface, no matter how critical and high volume it is.
+If there are more than a few alarms per day, it will become too noisy, and people will start ignoring them.
+In that case, there must be some recurring patterns and each of them must be treated as a systemic issue.
+The interface should be rebuilt or updated to handle these recurring issues.

 It is easier said than done, and every interface is a continuous learning and improvement process for me.
 Below are some examples of the interfaces I built or dealt with recently.
 I hope you find it entertaining to read.